ServusCarolus/tl-switch/README.md

 To disable vanilla TL and use the distro version, one need only type:

     tl-switch no

+If one changes context in the middle of a session, the search paths will not change.
+One way to tackle that (somewhat) is mentioned in Step 3 above.

 # Final Thoughts
 An immediate downside to this method is needing to, e.g., `sudo su` to switch contexts to the superuser before running `tlmgr`.
 Its benefits include isolating users from each other and allowing one to change contexts without extensive system modification.
 Yet contexts only should be changed before logging out and back in again to avoid problems.